 This collection development policy covers UST collections housed at O'Shaughnessy-Frey and Keffer libraries.
 Collection policies have been developed for specialized collections: Media Resources Collection, Music Resource Center, Professional Education Resource Center (Curriculum/Children's literature), Special Collections, Archbishop Ireland Memorial, and the Schoenecker Law Library; contact those units individually for more information.

 This policy exists in order to design and direct the growth, scope, level, size, and location of the Libraries' collections.
-These collections reflect the nature of the institution as a Doctoral/Research University - Intensive as described by the Carnegie Foundation.* As such, they support undergraduate and graduate instruction, sustained independent study within the context of the established curriculum and a diversity of viewpoints.
+These collections reflect the nature of the institution as a Doctoral/Research University - Intensive as described by the Carnegie classification.* As such, they support undergraduate and graduate instruction, sustained independent study within the context of the established curriculum and a diversity of viewpoints.

 *Doctoral/Research Universities - Intensive: These institutions typically offer a wide range of baccalaureate programs, and they are committed to graduate education through the doctorate.
 During the period studied, they awarded at least ten doctoral degrees per year across three or more disciplines, or at least 20 doctoral degrees per year overall.